Fourthought/Hostile-Narrative-Analysis/README.md

 | Obj 4.        | Infer intergroup differentiation using measurement schema.|                                   |
 | ------------- | --------------------------------------------------------- | --------------------------------- |

-For developing the pipeline, we curated a dataset comprising Hitler’s “Mein Kampf”, Martin Luther King’s “I Have a Dream” speech, and political speeches from George Bush and Osama bin Laden during the “War on Terror”.
-With the exception of Luther King, these texts have been used for the legitimisation of violence to bring about change, therefore, they can be regarded as culturally violent.
-As he sought for non-violent change, the inclusion of Luther King may provide some insight into the variables of a text that make it culturally violent.
-For the experimentation, this dataset is used to create test data, and since the ingroup and outgroup of each are well understood, results can be assessed by observation.
+For developing the pipeline, we curated a dataset comprising Hitler’s “Mein Kampf”, Martin Luther King’s “I Have a Dream”, and political speeches from George Bush and Osama bin Laden during the “War on Terror”.
+Except for Luther King, these texts have been used for the legitimisation of violence to bring about change, therefore, they should be regarded as culturally violent.
+As he sought for non-violent change, the inclusion of Luther King as a control to the other speeches may provide some insight into the variables of a text that make it culturally violent.
+Since the ingroup and outgroup of each text are well understood, this dataset is a good source of test data since results can be assessed by observation.

+RThis research is funded by the Engineering and Physical Sciences Research Council (EPSCR) through the Web Science Doctoral Training Centre (DTC) at Southampton University.
+Supervisors:
+- Dr George Konstantinidis
+- Dr Craig Webber

 In developing this pipeline big thanks go to:
 - Mark Neumann
 - mmichelsonIF
-- especially the awesome explosion.ai team for creating the spaCy library without which none of this would be possible.
+- especially the excellent explosion.ai team for creating the spaCy library without which none of this would be possible.

-I have only been coding for 18 months, any suggestions, comments or feedback are very welcome.
+I have only been coding for 18 months; any suggestions, comments or feedback are very welcome.